EnriqueSPR/red_wine_quality/README.md

  * Include more features either by collecting more data or performing feature enginnering
  * Since our algo struggle particularly in separating the classess 2 and 3, we could consider grouping them both into one "middle quality" category.

  * Also, what about using neural networks to solve thi classification problem?
-I explored this in a last section of this project.
+I explored this option in a last section of this project.

  # 8. Designing a Neural Network (NN):